-- Plan and prepare for the election – this includes designing services, procuring and dispatching materials, finding office space for Returning Officers and polling places, recruiting and training staff and engaging with our stakeholders
+- Plan and prepare.
+This includes designing services, procuring and dispatching materials, finding office space for Returning Officers, finding voting venues, recruiting and training temporary election staff, and engaging with stakeholders.

 - Report on the election.
 This includes evaluating the ECQ’s performance, preparation of a public report, and adopting improvements for future election events.

-Outside of major electoral events, the ECQ delivers a range of other services, projects and activities .
+The ECQ delivers a range of other services, projects, and activities, outside of election events.
 These include:

-- Supporting the Local Government Change Commission to assess proposals for changes to local government boundaries and arrangements when referred by the Minister for Local Government.
+- supporting the Local Government Change Commission to assess local government boundaries and arrangements when referred by the Minister for Local Government

-- Conducting industrial elections for employer and employee when instructed by the Queensland Industrial Relations Commission.
+- conducting industrial elections for employers and employees when instructed by the Queensland Industrial Relations Commission, and

 - working with the Australian Electoral Commission to manage Queensland’s electoral roll.